Below are answers to Web Services' most commonly asked questions.

 First, decide whether or not the information you want to publish should be included as content on your department's Web pages.

 If it's a form, decide if it should be an online HTML form or a fill-and-print PDF.
+Note: most forms today should be HTML, not PDF.
 Web Services can assist you with any questions you may have.

-If you decide to publish a PDF file:
+If you decide to still publish a PDF file:

 - Step 1: Contact your department's designated Web Content Provider who is knowledgeable in how to use the official TMCC template and styles and how to publish to the website.
 If you do not have a Web content provider, consult with your dean/director to select one for your department and contact Web Services.

-- Step 2: If you are the Web Content Provider and have not received training, contact Web Services to learn more about the offical TMCC templates and styles required for posting online files.
+- Step 2: If you are the Web Content Provider and have not received training, contact Web Services to learn more about the official TMCC templates and styles required for posting online files.

 - Step 3: Download the official PDF template.